jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

             return True
         return False

-  still green.
-I remove the other statements and use a `ternary operator`_
+  the test is still green.
+I use a simple `return statement`_

   .. code-block:: python